Prompts

 We recommend using our Prompt class to create prompts as it provides a lot of extra features and capabilities over a simple string.

-The main advantage to this is that as feature and formatting improves over time for AI models, you can ensure that your project is using consistent formatting.
+The main advantage to this is that as Prompt feature and formatting improve over time for AI models, you can ensure that your project is using consistent formatting.

 Creating a Prompt

-Creating a new prompt is simple and can be done multiple ways each have their own pros and cons.
+Creating a new prompt is simple and can be done multiple ways each has their own pros and cons.

 Structured Style Prompt